Active Release Technique | San Francisco

 Fascia is defined as a band or sheet of connective tissue, primarily collagen, beneath the skin that attaches, stabilizes, encloses, and separates muscles and other internal organs.
 What an uninspired string of words!

-Stress produces tension in the fascia.
-Stress can be physical, psychological, environmental, chemical, etc. Tension in one area of the body can an often does influence other structures.
+“Stress” produces tension in the fascia.
+Such stress can be physical, psychological, environmental, chemical, etc. Tension in one area of the body can an often does influence other structures.
 Sometimes the relationship is indirect, far from obvious, and at a distance.